 Now that's just a very small taste of what Panama Insider is about—and I'll tell you more in a minute…

-First, though, let me show you exactly why we're so excited about Panama to begin with… and why you should be, too…
+First, though, let me share more about why we're so excited about Panama to begin with…and why you should be, too.

-Ronan McMahon, executive director of Pathfinder Real Estate has logged hundreds of thousands of travel miles in pursuit of the world's best real estate bargains.
+Ronan McMahon, executive director of Real Estate Trend Alert has logged hundreds of thousands of travel miles in pursuit of the world's best real estate bargains.
 Here's what he says about today's Panama real estate market:

-Today, Ronan says it's time, once again, to look at Panama.
-He's identified a buying opportunity on what he says "is the last undeveloped stretch of Pacific beach close to Panama City.
+But fast forward over a decade…and I pin-pointed a beach deal on Panama's Pacific coast that stacked up for investors…and buyers looking for a beach getaway at an unrivalled price.
+It's on the last undeveloped stretch of Pacific beach close to Panama City.
 It's the nicest stretch.
 This point of land with its white-sand beaches, stayed undeveloped as the city and other beach locales close by were transformed.
 Now this area is set to explode."

-You can buy a two-bedroom luxury condo here for as little $142,800.
+You can buy a two-bedroom luxury condo here for as little as $169,300.
 Best of all, the developer is offering a manageable payment plan.

 And remember, Panama offers a big buyer's incentive in its tax-exemption program.
 Buy new residential construction and you may be exempt from paying any property taxes for up to 20 years!